cyberrangecz/docs/docs/user-guide-advanced/sandboxes/sandbox-topology/topology-definition.md

 ### router_mappings

 The list of router_mappings.
-A router_mapping is used to connect router to network.
+A router_mapping is used to connect the router to the network.
 Each network should be connected to one router, but one router can be connected to multiple networks.
 A router_mapping has the following attributes.

 * **router**: name of router defined in [routers](#routers)
 * **network**: name of network defined in [networks](#networks)